Pulled Pork Shepherd’s Pie

 Why you want to make this recipe

-We've made this recipe MANY times over the years and have tweaked it until it became perfect.
-Years ago, we made this shepherd's pie with bbq flavors, but it was a little strange.
-Since then we've altered this recipe using flavors that really compliment the pork.
-This Italian shepherd's pie version is absolutely delicious!
+We’ve made this recipe MANY times over the years and have tweaked it until it became perfect.
+Years ago, we created a shepherd’s pie with BBQ flavors, but it was a bit unusual.
+Since then, we’ve modified this recipe to incorporate flavors that perfectly complement the pork.
+This Italian shepherd’s pie version is absolutely delicious!

 Time-saving tip – Squeeze two pork roasts into your slow cooker.
 Serve one for dinner tonight as a roast, and use the other to make this pulled pork shepherd’s pie this week!